 Please kindly inform us when booking, If you do not identify with the gender stated in your passport.
 We will adjust the room configuration accordingly.
 For travellers who do not want to share a room, some tours have a single supplement option.

-Arrival airport transfer is included for the flights landing to Amman on the first day of your tour from 5am to 11:30pm or if you have booked your Pre Accommodation with us.
-You must inform our call center or email@example.com of your flight details (date of flight, flight number, arrival time and name of travelers) at least 14 days prior to your arrival to arrange your transfer.
-You will be picked up by a Travel Talk representative holding a Travel Talk sign at the airport.
-Departure airport transfer isn't available unless your tour ends in Cairo.
+Arrival airport transfer is included for flights landing to Amman on the first day of your tour between 5am and 11:30pm, or if you have booked pre-accommodation with us.
+You must inform our call center or email@example.com of your flight details (date of flight, flight number, arrival time and name of travelers) at least 14 days prior to your arrival date.
+If you do not receive confirmation that your pick-up is arranged, please contact us.

 Depending on the dates and hotel availability, we may be able to arrange pre/post-tour accommodation.
-Please contact our sales team & they will happily help you.

 There are always solo travelers on our tours.
-If you don’t mind being roomed with another single traveler of the same gender, then you do not need to pay the supplement.
+If you don’t mind being roomed with another single traveler of the same gender, you do not need to pay the supplement.
 Single supplement is for travelers who would like to stay in a single room for the duration of their tour.

-If you provide your dietary requirements at the time of booking, we will do our best to make the necessary arrangements where available.Please remember that vegan & gluten free options will be very limited in the country.
+If you provide your dietary requirements at the time of booking, we will do our best to make the necessary arrangements where available.
+You can leave a comment under the "Notes" section when making an online booking or simply contact us.
+Please note that gluten-free & vegan options are quite limited in the country.

 The currency of Jordan is Jordanian Dinar.
 Visa and MasterCard cards are widely accepted, especially in the big cities.
 Avoid changing the bulk of your money at the airport as the exchange rates are usually more favorable in the city.
 Your tour leader will be pleased to help you if you need any assistance.